paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 ========================================================

 -  _cumulative distribution function_  is the proportion of events that are have a nearest neighbor at a distance less than some value x
-- nummber of events and distance to their nearest neighbor can be plotted as proportions
+- Nummber of events and distance to their nearest neighbor can be plotted as proportions

 ```r
 nnd <- c(1, 2, 0.5, 2.5, 1.7, 4, 3.5, 1.2, 2.3, 2.8)